Boards and Commissions

 Your Town needs you!

-The Town of Castle Rock offers interested residents the opportunity to become involved in their local government by volunteering to serve on one of our 12 boards and commissions.
+The Town of Castle Rock offers interested community members the opportunity to become involved in their local government by volunteering to serve on one of 12 Town boards and commissions.

 The purpose of the boards and commissions is to:

 - Acquire and study information within the board's area of expertise

 - Provide direction and recommendations to staff and Town Council

 - Obtain public comment and be reflective of the community's voice

 Applications are accepted throughout the year for interim vacancies.
 Annual recruitment occurs each year in April: Applications are accepted and candidates are interviewed by a team consisting of the Town Council liaison, Town staff members and a current member of the board or commission.
 Recommendations for appointments are made to Council for formal approval.

 - Preference is given is Town of Castle Rock residents, followed by those outside the Town but within Douglas County.

 - Appointees serve without compensation in an advisory role.

 Most board and commission appointments are for two-year terms with a maximum of three terms served, for a total of six years.
 The exceptions to these term limits are the Downtown Development Authority, the Board of Building Appeals, the Election Commission and the Historic Preservation Board.